JAMolina90/OpenFOAM_Artery/README.md

 ## Installation

-To use the solver, copy the directory passiveScalarpisoFoam to your working directory and execute:
+To use the solver, first install OpenFOAM on your computer, then copy the directory passiveScalarpisoFoam to your working directory and execute:
    ```bash
    cd passiveScalarpisoFoam
    wmake
    ```

 ## Run Examples
-Both examples are ready to run either in serial or parallel, just copy the example to your working directory and execute the command
+Both examples are ready to run either in serial or parallel.
+Just copy the example to your working directory and execute the command:
  ```bash
    passiveScalarpisoFoam
    ```